When Should You Worry About Suicidal Thoughts?

 This is part of a series of stories to bring awareness to the issue of suicide, in honor of National Suicide Prevention Month.
 If you or someone you know needs support, contact the 24-hour National Suicide Prevention Lifeline at 1-800-273-8255.

-Additional articles from our Suicide Prevention Awareness series include:
+For more articles like this, visit our Suicide Prevention Awareness page.